Tereza Maxová: Charity work

 In 1997, Maxová established the Tereza Maxová Foundation in aid of underprivileged children in the Czech Republic.
 By 2009 it had sent more than 130 million crowns to support such children in foster families and children's homes.

 Personal life

 On 18 March 2000, Maxová married Danish tennis player Frederik Fetterlein.
 In September 2000, Maxová gave birth to a son named Tobias Joshua Fetterlein.
-After the marriage fell apart, she moved to Monaco with partner, Turkish businessman Burak Öymen.
+After the marriage fell apart, she moved to Monaco with partner, Turkish businessman Burak Öymen who is a son of Turkish diplomat and politician Onur Öymen.

 Maxová gave birth to a daughter Mína Öymen Maxová in May 2009 in Prague. and to another son named Aiden Öymen Max in September 2011.
-She married Burak in October 2016 in a Turkisch Bodrum, where her husband's family lives.
+She married Burak in October 2016 in Didim, Turkey.